Getting Started with Juvonno's Intake Form Builder

 Helpful Tips

-• You can rearrange the layout of your intake form by moving entire Sections up or down on the page.
-Within each Section, you can also move Rows up or down to change the order of the Content.
-However, it’s important to note that you cannot drag or move a Row from one Section into another.
-If you need a Row to appear in a different Section, you’ll need to recreate it in the new Section and delete it from the original.
+You cannot drag or move a Row from one Section into another.
+If you need a Row you've created to appear in a different Section, you’ll need to recreate it in the new Section and delete it from the original.

-• When you use the Duplicate icon on a Row, the entire Row is copied exactly as it appears — including all the Content (e.g., text fields, questions, headings) already placed inside it.
+• When you use the Duplicate icon on a Row, the entire Row is copied exactly as it appears including all of the Content (e.g., text fields, questions, headings) already placed inside it.
 This is a helpful way to save time if you’re creating similar sections of the form, such as repeating question sets or structured layouts.
 Just remember that any content copied will need to be edited manually if you want it to differ from the original.

 • To delete an individual Content element from a Row, use the trash can icon on the Content element.